 at Secession Vienna

-At the podium: Georg Schöllhammer, Hermann Czech and Otto Kapfinger
+At the podium: Georg Schöllhammer, Hermann Czech, Otto Kapfinger and Heinz Frank.

 The basement rooms on Vienna’s Guntherstrasse, which formerly housed a bakery, located nearby the allotment gardens on the former Schmelz parade grounds and their »Shelter of the Future«, are the scene of a drama played out in pictures, sculptures, a diverse array of perceptual apparatus, objects, furniture, carpets, and stones, as well as other found items, and whose main characters include Nothing, the Infinity of the Hole, the Circle, and He Who Swears Eternal Allegiance to His Center.
 Bodies enclosed within themselves, spied in mirrors, which do nothing but turn toward each other and gaze into their own inner emptiness.